 About the USS Kamehameha

-The Kamehameha was a ballistic missile submarine, a nuclear-powered ship that could precisely deploy Polaris and Poseidon missiles.
-The purpose of these submarines was to act as a deterrent.
+The Kamehameha was a ballistic missile submarine, a nuclear-powered launch platform for Polaris and Poseidon missiles.
+These submarines acted as deterrents.
 The Kamehameha and her sister ships patrolled waters during the Cold War to protect the U.S. against the Soviet Union and its allies.

 Construction, Upgrades, and Repairs

-The Kamehameha continued with deterrent patrols until 1992.
-At this time she had conducted 63 such patrols.
-Her reassignment as an attack submarine put her patrolling career to an end and she became involved in training operations and special warfare operations for the rest of her career.
+- The Kamehameha continued with deterrent patrols until 1992.
+At this time, she had conducted sixty-three such patrols.
+Her reassignment as an attack submarine put her patrolling career to an end, and she became involved in training operations and special warfare operations for the rest of her career.
 These were mostly conducted in the Pacific.